DavidJoacaRo/Budget-Docs/docs/Wiki/Levels/Level 2.md

 **Level 2** is a long hallway, surrounded by pipes and the sounds of water flowing through.
 The small lights under the pipes give you an idea of where to go, but it looks self-explanatory anyway.

 There have been the first-time occurrences of [Smilers](/wiki/entities#the-smiler).
-An exit can be found after dealing with them that leads to [Level 3](wiki/levels/3).
+An exit can be found after dealing with them which leads to [Level 3](wiki/levels/3).